Monotonía: Composition

-Contrary to rumors and speculation by the media and fans, Shakira did not write the lyrics of "Monotonía".
+Contrary to rumors and speculation by the media and fans, Shakira did not write the lyrics to "Monotonía".
 The lyrics were written almost entirely by Colombian songwriter Keityn at least a year before the song was offered to Shakira.
-He stated in an interview that close to the song's release Shakira updated the line "Me dejaste por tu narcisismo..." ("You walked out on me because of your narcissism...") which originally was "Fuimos víctimas del egoísmo" ("We were victims of selfishness"), stating that that was her only contribution to the lyrics.
+He stated in an interview that close to the song's release Shakira updated the line "Me dejaste por tu narcisismo..." ("You left me because of your narcissism...") which originally was "Fuimos víctimas del egoísmo" ("We were victims of selfishness"), stating that that was her only contribution to the lyrics.

 Shakira has been open before about suffering from writer's block since she started her relationship with her ex-partner Gerard Piqué.
 Therefore, Monotonía becomes only the 14th song from her catalog of over 145 songs on which she did not act as a lyricist.

 Music video

 The official music video was filmed on 10 and 11 September 2022 in Manresa.
 It was released along with the song on 19 October 2022.
 It was co-directed by Shakira and long-time collaborator Jaume de Laiguana.
+Its cinematography was handled by Xavi Giménez.

 The video starts with a depressed-looking Shakira walking through a grocery store while eating chips with her previous single "Te Felicito" playing in the background.
 Shakira then runs into what is presumed to be her ex-lover and starts crying while singing the first chorus of the song.
 As she starts backing away, the ex-lover pulls out a cannon that shoots Shakira in the chest blasting her heart out onto the floor.
 As Shakira lies unconscious in a pool of blood on the floor, Ozuna starts singing the chorus of the song while looking down at her.
 Shakira then regains consciousness and crawls on the floor picking up her beating heart with a hole in her chest.
 The video then transitions into a public area where Shakira is trembling and then running through a sidewalk with her heart in her hand.
 As Shakira keeps accidentally bumping into people, she then drops her heart while watching others step on it.
 Shakira then picks up her heart as she sings the chorus.
-The video then transitions into its final seen where Shakira walks into a room full of locked away items.
+The video then transitions into its final scene where Shakira walks into a room full of locked away items.
 Ozuna opens a metal box for Shakira so she can lock her heart away.
 As Ozuna locks Shakira's heart away, Shakira turns to walk out with a smile.